programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 | tumleo.glb | Tumleo.jpg | 0.27* ratio, desk + 0.01, -0.12* ratio | paddleColor |
 | waigeo.glb | Waigeo.jpg |  -0.65* ratio, desk + 0.01, -0.35* ratio | paddleAddColor |

-{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-17.png" alt="Many jars on a map of Papua." caption="Figure 17.
+{% include figure.html filename="en-or-building-3d-environments-threejs-pt-2-17.png" alt="Many jars on a map of Papua New Guinea." caption="Figure 17.
 Additional jars can be added to the scene and puzzle." %}

 ## Conclusion and Next Steps

 This has been an introduction to using three.js and the basic concepts in creating 3D scenes.
-It has shown how: creating simple 2D and 3D models; importing more complex models; altering model properties (such as colour, emissiveness, size and visibility); modifying model image textures; raycasting; adding controls (such as orbit and drag controls); using event listeners; and implementing conditional statements, can be combined to make 3D cultural models more informative and engaging.
+It has shown how creating simple 2D and 3D models; importing more complex models; altering model properties (such as colour, emissiveness, size and visibility); modifying model image textures; raycasting; adding controls (such as orbit and drag controls); using event listeners; and implementing conditional statements, can be combined to make 3D cultural models more informative and engaging.
 The official [three.js](https://threejs.org) website contains links to forums to ask the community for help, and further resources including [three.js Fundamentals](https://threejs.org/manual/#en/fundamentals).
 The website also shows how much more complex pages can be created, with additions such as animations and sound.

 Integrating 3D models into websites allows artefacts to be investigated at different scales, and for multiple objects to be compared across time and/or geographic distance to see how their creation and use varied.
 Similarities between objects show cultural contacts between communities and can with other evidence, support movement of communities.
 Differences between objects can reveal local innovation or suggest periods of social disruption.
-The relationships between the ceramics of Maluku, Papua New Guinea, New Caledonia, Vanuatu, Fiji and other Pacific Island communities are being actively researched and using 3D vessel models organised with respect to place and time can help with this.
+The relationships between the ceramics of Maluku, Papua New Guinea, New Caledonia, Vanuatu, Fiji and other Pacific Island communities are being actively researched, and using 3D vessel models organised with respect to place and time can help with this.

 Web-based interactive scenes and games have an important role in communicating research and providing non-academic and academic audiences with new views of the past.
 Importantly, this includes conveying research findings in interesting ways to the communities where archaeological excavations have occurred and the descendants of the makers of ethnographically studied cultural material.
 There are many ways cultural heritage models can be used interactively: broken vessels can be put back together (Hardy, 2023), site contexts could be toggled on and off, or objects could be virtually analysed, with images or measurements from scientific techniques revealed when the object is clicked on.
-Scenes made with three.js can be easily made viewable and manipulatable in virtual reality and this can increase the engagement with the models for many viewers.
+Scenes made with three.js can be easily made viewable and manipulatable in VR and this can increase engagement with the models for many viewers.

 More broadly, projects such as this aim to support greater awareness of the diversity and significance of cultural practices represented through material artefacts.
 Scenes and games that include maps can indirectly help educate students and non-students on the locations of countries, or increase their understanding of the areas within a country.
 While users may not necessarily retain specific details, interactive experiences can contribute to a broader understanding of the richness and variation of cultural heritage, and encourage further exploration.